 They are marked on the route map and well sign-posted clearly on the course itself.
-A sponge station is also based on Gravel Pit Road in Barton.
+A sponge station is also based on Gravel Pit Road in Barton (Cardiac Hill).

-Toilets are available in the start assembly area/finish area, Humber Bridge café area and in the marketplace at Barton.
+Toilets are available in the start area and in the marketplace at Barton.

 Results from previous years can be found here.
-On the day results will be displayed at the race control centre.
+On the day results will be available online as soon as everyone has finished.
 You can also opt-in to receive your finish time via text.

-Tarmac road, mildly undulating apart from a hill at four miles and a steep hill after nine miles.
+Tarmac road, mildly undulating apart from two hills at four miles and after nine miles.